Félix María Zuloaga: Plan of Tacubaya

 The suspicion was well placed as Zuloaga was plotting with conservative conspirators.
-After coming to an arrangement with certain governors, the conspirators in a suburb of Mexico City declared the Plan of Tacubaya on the morning of December 17th to set aside the national constitution.
+After coming to an arrangement with certain governors, the conspirators in a suburb of Mexico City declared the Plan of Tacubaya on the morning of 17 December to set aside the national constitution.
 The supreme control of the government was to be entrusted to Ignacio Comonfort who was to convoke within three months another constitutional congress for framing another constitution more in line with the national will, to be submitted to a national plebiscite and in the event of its non acceptance to be returned to the congress for an amendment.
 The president was tso rule with a consultative council composed of one representative from each state.

-On 17 December, congress made a solemn protest against the Plan of Tacubaya, and declared the Comonfort’s authority had now come to an end.
-Zuloaga’s brigade occupied the capital and dissolved the congress.
+On 17 December, congress made a solemn protest against the Plan of Tacubaya, and declared the Comonfort's authority had now come to an end.
+Zuloaga's brigade occupied the capital and dissolved the congress.
 Benito Juarez, president of the Supreme Court and Isidoro Olvera, president of the congress were arrested.
 The ayuntamiento of Mexico City was also dissolved.
 On 19 December, Comonfort officially announced that he had accepted the Plan of Tacubaya.
 He released a manifesto explaining his motives, expounding that he viewed the Plan of Tacubaya as an opportunity for a moderate compromise and viewing the alternative as anarchy.

-Seventy deputies reassembled in Queretaro and aired their protests.
+Seventy deputies reassembled in Querétaro and aired their protests.
 A council of state was installed on 25 December in which skeptical voices opined that it was impossible to bring about the reconciliating that Comonfort sought.
-On 30 December, the strategic state of Vera Cruz abandoned the Plan of Tacubaya, convincing Comonfor that his new government’s position was precarious.
+On 30 December, the strategic state of Vera Cruz abandoned the Plan of Tacubaya, convincing Comonfor that his new government's position was precarious.
 Comonfort would resign, passing the presidency over to Benito Juarez whom Comonfort had also released.
 He gathered his loyal troops and engaged in skirmishes with the Zuloaga government, but most of the loyal garrison eventually abandoned Comonfort, leading him to flee the capital, and eventually the nation.